svaksha/pythonidae/data-sets.md

 ----

 # Neuroscience
++ [BIDS-examples](https://github.com/INCF/BIDS-examples) :: A set of BIDS compatible datasets with empty nifti files that can be used for testing software.
 + [Debian Packages for Neuroscience Datasets](http://neuro.debian.net/pkglists/toc_pkgs_for_field_datasets.html#toc-pkgs-for-field-datasets)
 + [OpenfMRI.org](https://openfmri.org) :: is a project dedicated to the free and open sharing of functional magnetic resonance imaging (fMRI) datasets, including raw data.
 + [Neuroscience Databases](http://en.wikipedia.org/wiki/List_of_neuroscience_databases) list.